rusuly/MySqlCdc/README.md

 Transaction log events are immutable and appended in strictly sequential order.
 This simplifies your concurrency model and allows you to avoid distributed locks that handle race conditions from parallel database requests.
 - Event sourcing.
 - Cache invalidation.
 - OLAP.
 Analytics.
+Reporting.
 Data Warehouse.
 - Real-time chat/messenger using web sockets.
 - Synchronizing web/mobile client state with backend.
 - Replicating MySQL database to Memcached/Redis cache.